 Part of schedule A Relating to Code of Governance reference Summary of requirement 24.
-Additional requirement of FT ARM Membership n/a The annual report should include: a brief description of the eligibility requirements for joining different membership constituencies, including the boundaries for public membership; information on the number of members and the number of members in each constituency; and a summary of the membership strategy, an assessment of the membership and a description of any steps taken during the year to ensure a representative membership (see also E.1.6 above), including
+Additional Membership n/a The annual report should include: requirement of FT ARM a brief description of the eligibility requirements for joining different membership constituencies, including the boundaries for public membership; • information on the number of members and the number of members in each constituency; and a summary of the membership strategy, an assessment of the membership and a description of any steps taken during the year to ensure a representative membership (see also E.1.6 above), including progress towards any recruitment targets for members.